nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/quick-start-series/tracking-the-performance-of-the-nuxeo-platform.md

 #### About the Bench

-The bench started as the 2010 bench with 10 million&nbsp;documents, we simply use a recent Nuxeo Platform as well as more recent hardware.
+The bench started as the 2010 bench with 10 million documents, we simply use a recent Nuxeo Platform as well as more recent hardware.

-We were easily able to inject 100 million&nbsp;documents inside a single document repository at a constant throughput.
+We were easily able to inject 100 million documents inside a single document repository at a constant throughput.
 Then, we used the multi-repository feature as well as Elasticsearch integration to shard 1 billion document across ten repositories with a single index.

 More details about how the bench was done can be found on the blog post ["One Billion Documents, Testing the Limits of Nuxeo"](http://www.nuxeo.com/blog/one-billion-documents/).